BioKIDS home

 Are they endangered?

-Humans are not looking to conserve Norway rats; rather, they would like to reduce their numbers.
+Norway rats are widespread and abundant and are not considered threatened.
 Humans often try to control the numbers of rats by trapping and poisoning.

 Some more information...